leandro-3rne/handmatrix-gesture-recognition/README.md

 \end{bmatrix}
 $$

+When this matrix slides over an image, the dot product will be high where there is a vertical edge (difference between left and right pixels) and zero where the area is flat.
 The CNN learns these numbers automatically during training!

 $$
 (I * K)(i, j) = \sum_m \sum_n I(i+m, j+n) \cdot K(m, n)